-5.1.
-In 2022, 23% of the adult population within Yorkshire and the Humber lacked essential digital skills for life, and 7% of these are digitally excluded, meaning they cannot complete a single 'foundation' digital skill such as turning on a device, using a mouse/keyboard, browsing the internet.
-4% of people in Yorkshire and the Humber remain offline.1 This is despite West Yorkshire's above-average internet infrastructure.2
+- 5.1 In 2022, 23% of the adult population within Yorkshire and the Humber lacked essential digital skills for life, and 7% of these are digitally excluded, meaning they cannot complete a single 'foundation' digital skill such as turning on a device, using a mouse/keyboard, browsing the internet.
+4% of people in Yorkshire and the Humber remain offline.
+This is despite West Yorkshire's above-average internet infrastructure. - The pandemic has accelerated the rate at which our lives have moved online, increasing our reliance on access to digital services.
+The close association between digital exclusion and other dimensions of inequality exposes the urgent need for greater digital inclusion. - 5.3 The Digital Skills Plan seeks to directly address socio-economic inequalities facing our population.
+Digital Inclusion is a central tenet of the plan, to be achieved through the growth/provision of digital skills and supporting the resolution of data poverty and the ongoing challenge of accessibility and connectivity.